 Idol Wish

-Idol Wish is about Coover Bach, a lonely high-school senior who wants to be an actor but would prefer to skip over his lousy life and jump right to the good stuff, like living in LA with his idol, Julian Charvet, sexy star of the hit series The Dark.
+Idol Wish is a 78,000-word novel about Coover Bach, a lonely high-school senior who wants to be an actor but would prefer to skip over his lousy life in North Carolina and jump right to the good stuff, like living in LA with his idol, Julian Charvet, the sexy star of the hit series The Dark.

 So when a new smartphone grants him the ability to teleport, Coover leaps to Julian Charvet’s West Hollywood home over holiday break.
 Maybe Coover can secure a spot on Julian’s entourage by helping prepare for a New Year’s Eve party at Julian’s home.
 But to land the role of a lifetime, Coover has to learn to overcome his obsession with Julian Charvet and believe in himself, before he traps himself in a dangerous world where he’ll be lost, as a nobody, forever.